 Certified organic, Dillons Point Vineyard is the backbone of Giesen’s premium Sauvignon Blanc programme.
 It was the first vineyard purchased by the Giesen brothers in the Marlborough region in 1993.
 It is one of our most easterly vineyards with a maritime climate influence being close to the ocean, it is planted 100% with Sauvignon Blanc.
 Read more

-Nikolai St George leads Giesen’s winemaking team ensuring they create a collection of wines for wine lovers across the world to enjoy.
-He’s just completed his fourth Giesen vintage and at the same time, he was awarded his fourth ‘Winemaker of the Year’ title during his fourth vintage with Giesen.
+Nikolai St George lead Giesen’s winemaking team from 2016 - 2020 ensuring they created a collection of wines for wine lovers across the world to enjoy.
+He was awarded his fourth ‘Winemaker of the Year’ title during his fourth vintage with Giesen.
 Read more

 With his sense of fun, smart suits, love of steak tartare and passion for Mosel – the dry German Riesling that was his favourite wine – August Giesen was a legend.
 His story begins in 1888 when a boy...Read more

 It takes a lot to upstage a German Emperor, but fledgling entrepreneur and good-natured chancer August (Aw-goost) Giesen did just that the day he missed his train to a dinner engagement he was working at.
 Always one to push...Read more

 The year was 1909.
 The place was America, land of freedom and opportunity.
 The man was August (Aw-goost) Giesen determined to start a new life in the new world.
 Always one to push the boundaries, August believed New York...Read more

 If you were to give Theo, Alex and Marcel Giesen a health check, the likelihood is that you would find wine running through their veins and food embedded in their DNA.
 The link begins with the brothers’ grandfather August...Read more